matthewmueller/rfcs/text/0001-datamodel-2.md

 - **Warning:** There is a lot missing from this RFC that is properly speced out in the previous RFC.
 If we like the direction of this syntax, I can start bringing concepts over or moving concepts to that spec.

+## Motivation

+If we're changing the syntax to something new anyway, which others will (skeptically) have to learn.

+We might as well try to make it a beautiful dialect for data modeling.

 ## Requirements

 - Break from the existing GraphQL SDL syntax where it makes sense